citp/privacy-policy-historical/o/ok/okl/oklahoman.com.md

 If you have any questions about this Privacy Policy, the practices of this Digital Service, your experience with this Digital Service, or if you wish to make changes or delete the personal information we have on file for you, please contact: OPUBCO, Attn: Legal, P.O.
 Box 25125, Oklahoma City, OK 73125 or email at [legal@OPUBCO.com](mailto:legal@OPUBCO.com).

-Effective Date of this Privacy Policy: October 27 2014.
+_Effective Date of this Privacy Policy: October 27, 2014._